Support

 You’ll need an online store – powered by a provider like Shopify or Amazon – and you’ll need inventory management software that integrates with this to manage your stock.

-With food outlets like restaurants and cafes closed due to Covid, many food wholesale businesses have been offering their products directly to the public online
+A woman shops online with her dog next to her With food outlets like restaurants and cafes closed due to Covid, many food wholesale businesses have been offering their products directly to the public online

 How do you find wholesale food distributors?